 Firstly, keep conversations about where you’re going for drinks at the weekend off your timelines and strictly in the DMs.

 Secondly, check that your posts and photos are only shared with friends, not friends of friends and never the general public.
 Then carefully curate your friends list.
 Lastly, ensure that you change your settings to review anything your friends post on your timeline before it appears, this will help you maintain control over the information you share.

-If you have a MacBook, consider going into system preferences and setting the require password field to immediately.
+If you have a MacBook, consider going into system preferences and setting the required password field to 'immediately'.
 This means you’ll have to re-enter your password every time your Mac goes to sleep, annoying yes, but also creep proof.